radicle-dev/old.radicle.xyz/content/docs/faq.rst

 Through one lens these RSMs look quite similar to Scuttlebutt feeds, where instead of feeds representing a chain of messages signed by a Scuttlebutt user, RSMs represent a chain of updates to the state of a Radicle app.

 Unlike Scuttlebutt however, Radicle apps have no social graph to allow data to propagate throughout the network.
 Rather than relying on its own custom network and replication layer, Radicle uses IPFS as the peer-to-peer infrastructure on which to build Radicle apps.
-RSM updates are written as IPFS objects, using IPLD to link between objects, and IPNS to have persistent pointers for resolving the current state of a given RSM.
+RSM updates are written as IPFS objects, using IPLD to link between these IPFS objects, and lastly we use IPNS to give us persistent identifiers for RSMs that resolve to the current state.

 If i am a project owner, can I get updates from contributors if we are not online at the same time?